ShadiFursa/FinalDocker/README.md

 Visit http://localhost:80/ in order to view the application

 ## Jenkins Pipeline
-The Jenkinsfile included in the repository build , runs and pushes the container to github
+The Jenkinsfile included in the repository builds and pushes the container to Dockerhub

+## Note
-Note: in order to run the jenkinspipeline the Dockerhub Creditintials must be changed to match your username and password
+in order to run the jenkinspipeline the Dockerhub Creditintials must be changed to match your username and password